 This correlation seems similar to the mistakes that postmodernism makes about the use and abuse of power, particularly its role in settling disputes.
 As in the case of pleasure as the motivator in ethical egoism and altruism, let us stipulate that power is indeed the goal of some of our actions.
 We have all been guilty of its gratuitous use on occasion and therefore know the dark pleasure that confers — but setting that infrequent motivation aside, how do we then jump to the conclusion that the dominance of the superior party in any dispute motivates her actions in regard to the inferior party (note that I use the terms “superior” and “inferior” in the postmodern sense to apportion relative power relationships)?

 In legal theory the justification for the law that embodies the postmodern view is called legal positivism.
-It merely states the innocuous truism that “the law derives its power from its codification and ability to punish” (See “Preliminary Thoughts on Civil Disobedience: Natural Rights Issues“).
+It merely states the innocuous truism that “the law derives its power from its codification and ability to punish” (See “Foundations of the Law: An Appetizer”).
 Note the two postmodern pillars of logical consistency and power in that explanation.
 Indeed, the clearest application of power in a civil society is that claimed by law, but the postmodern explanatory model is in shoal waters here.
 For once issues of consistency and hegemony are resolved, why should law ever change?
-In cases of legal conflict between countries, wouldn’t the strong always dominate the weak?
+In cases of legal conflict between countries, why shouldn’t the strong always dominate the weak?
 What moral argument could be advanced to argue that they shouldn’t?
-If the law is a kind of conventional arrangement like driving on the right side of the road or the left, wouldn’t any arrangement that provides for order, peace, and stability be just as good as any other?
-In such an arrangement, why acknowledge the moral superiority of civil or human rights (See “Natural and Political Rights“)?
+Postmodernists seek to equalize power, to achieve an absolute parity of political opportunity and economic outcomes, to make the strong weaker and the weaker strong (see “The Riddle of Equality”).
+But their case rests on a moral contention their axioms cannot support.
+If the law is a kind of conventional arrangement like driving on the right side of the road or the left, by appeal to what objective criteria could equality be defended?
+And how could maximizing freedom in respect of individual autonomy fail to result in unequal distributions of power requiring yet more imposed power to achieve circumstantial equality, committing even more violations of liberty?
+In such an arrangement, why acknowledge the moral superiority of certain civil or human rights (See “Where Do Rights Originate?“)?
 From whence could “moral superiority” derive?
-Can we really claim that the ratification of the Nineteenth Amendment in 1920 was not a moral advance or that the Nuremberg Decrees of 1935 not a regression?
+On what grounds can anyone claim that the ratification of the Nineteenth Amendment in 1920 was a moral advance or that the Nuremberg Decrees of 1935 was not?
 In their metering of power relationships, postmodernists always seem to side with the weak against the strong.
-The weak are required to “speak truth to power.”
-But why is the weaker person or culture’s position morally preferable and the stronger repugnant in the absence of some appeal outside each party’s virtual circle (see “What Is the Virtual Circle?”)?
-In postmodern theory a persecuted minority may commit atrocities against the persecuting majority without being accused of wrongdoing simply because the weak have to resort to alternative kinds of power, but who stands outside the parties’ dispute to apportion levels of power to each and appropriate responses to dispute (see “Two Senses of the Common Good”)?
+The weak are required to “speak truth to power” and “speak their own truth” and “create their own narrative.”
+But why is the weaker person or culture’s position morally preferable and the stronger repugnant in the absence of some appeal outside each party’s own value system?
+In postmodern theory a persecuted minority may commit atrocities against the persecuting majority without being accused of injustice simply because the weak have to resort to alternative kinds of power, but who stands outside the parties’ dispute to apportion levels of power to each and appropriate responses to dispute (see “Two Senses of the Common Good”)?